josephspurrier/surfstack-coding-standards/README.md

-SurfStack Standards for PHP Readme
+SurfStack Coding Standards for PHP
 ==================================

 The coding standards are based off the Allman indent style.
 The style puts the